ibm-cloud-docs/resiliency/services/template.md

+---

+copyright:
+  years: 2024, 2024
+lastupdated: "2024-10-30"

+keywords: HA, DR, high availability, disaster recovery, disaster recovery plan, disaster event, recovery time objective, recovery point objective

+subcollection: resiliency

+---

+{{site.data.keyword.attribute-definition-list}}

-# Understanding high availability and disaster recovery
+# template - Understanding high availability and disaster recovery
+{: #template-high-availability-disaster-recovery}

 Customer visible HA and DR concerns.
 How to configure for HA.
 What are the different kinds of disasters.
 How to recover from common failures and disasters.
 HA and DR planning and design considerations for workloads that consume this service.